It refers to the displacement of a chromosome segment to a new place in the genome.

 Why do chromosomes break where they break?

-Circumstantial evidence suggests that DNA sequence characteristics as well as chromatin properties may facilitate susceptibility to breakdown of genome regions.
+Circumstantial evidence suggests that DNA sequence characteristics and chromatin properties may facilitate susceptibility to the breakdown of genome regions.

-The characteristics of DNA that influence breakage may be related to sequence and / or structure.
+The characteristics of DNA that influence breakage may be related to sequence and structure.

-In support of this idea, certain DNA sequences are recognized by endogenous nucleases that lead to the formation of double-stranded breaks and translocations.
+In support of this idea, specific DNA sequences are recognized by endogenous nucleases that lead to the formation of double-stranded breaks and translocations.

-Translocations can form when RAG enzymes misrecognize sequences that resemble recombination signal sequences (RSS) normally found in the V (D) J regions.
+Translocations can form when RAG enzymes misrecognize sequences that resemble recombination signal sequences (RSS) typically found in the V (D) J regions.

-In germinal center B cells, deaminase recognizes a single chain sequence motif during transcription of regions involved in somatic hypermutation and class switch recombination and promotes double strand breaks to generate antibody diversity.
+In germinal center B cells, deaminase recognizes a single chain sequence motif during transcription of regions involved in somatic hypermutation and class switch recombination.
+It promotes double-strand breaks to generate antibody diversity.

 However, misrecognition of non-Ig targets can lead to translocations.

-Deaminase-induced translocations were first seen in germinal center-derived B-cell lymphomas, but have recently been discovered in other B-cell lymphomas, as well as some solid tumors.
+Deaminase-induced translocations were first seen in germinal center-derived B-cell lymphomas but have recently been discovered in other B-cell lymphomas and some solid tumors.

-It has also been suggested that deaminase contributes to translocations in ways other than misrecognition of recombination signal sequences.
+It has also been suggested that deaminase contributes to translocations other than the misrecognition of recombination signal sequences.

 In prostate cancer, deaminase co-recruits with androgen receptor (AR) linked to androgen receptor-binding DNA sequences, sensitizing them to double-strand breaks and leading to the formation of translocations in the presence of genotoxic stress.

-Furthermore, several genomic studies have implicated off-target deaminase binding sites that may play a role in the formation of translocations.
+Furthermore, several genomic studies have implicated off-target deaminase binding sites that may play a role in forming translocations.